Episodes: TBD (half-hour).

 Kicking off in 1985 Los Angeles, GLOW celebrates the age of excess prevalent in mid-‘80s fashion and culture, “…from Jane Fonda-esque leotards to big hair and a synth-heavy soundtrack.”

 First aired: TBD

 What do you think?
 Do you like the GLOW TV show?
-Should it be cancelled or renewed for another season on Netflix?
+Are you sorry there won’t be a fifth season?